 Hi!
 I’m a PhD candidate in the Department of Sociology at the University of Texas at Austin, where I am also an affiliate of the Urban Ethnography Lab and the Rapoport Center for Human Rights and completing a doctoral portfolio in Women’s and Gender Studies.
-I have been a visiting PhD researcher at the Centre for Gender Research at Uppsala University.
+I was previously a visiting PhD researcher at the Centre for Gender Research at Uppsala University.

 My dissertation, In a Feminist State: Sexual Violence and Gender Equality in Sweden, investigates the high rate of sexual violence in a country considered one of the most gender-equal in the world.
 To shed light on this paradox, I use qualitative methods, including 48 in-depth interviews with criminal justice professionals, state bureaucrats and politicians, anti-violence advocates and activists, medical professionals, and social workers and therapists; 15 months of fieldwork in Sweden including participant observation at anti-violence protests and trials for sexual crimes; and a discourse analysis of Swedish news media and government debates.

 I interrogate the meaning, causes, and consequences of the high rate of sexual violence in Sweden through a feminist institutional lens.
 I identify three main institutions that work in Sweden to address sexual violence: 1) the political sphere, where laws are written and passed; 2) the criminal justice system, where these laws are implemented and victims report the crimes committed against them; and 3) the welfare state, including the healthcare system and the education system, where programs address sexual violence treatment and prevention.